 Anne-Nicole Meeson (designer "Seductive Perils") - burlesque pasties

 Other merchants sometimes stock our handmade products in their shops.
-See list below and contact them to find out if they still have any stock.
+See list below and contact them to find out if they are currently carrying any stock.
 If you own a shop and would like to sell our products, let us know!
-We will list you here as well so customers can find you.
+We will list you here as well so local customers can find you.

 Stroke of Genius